pi0/osticket-docker/README.md

 `CRON_INTERVAL`

-Specifies how often (in minutes) that OSTicket cron script should be ran to check for incoming emails.
+Specifies how often (in minutes) that osTicket cron script should be ran to check for incoming emails.
 Defaults to 5 minutes.
 Set to 0 to disable running of cron script.
 Note that this works in conjuction with the email check interval specified in the admin control panel, you need to specify both to the value you'd like!